We provide all employees the opportunity to build and advance their career.

 For example, Canon Inc. has training systems in place for each of its specializations, including machinery, electronics, optics, materials, and software, to support the development of next-generation human resources in engineering.

 A committee for the development of engineering human resources has been set up for each of the five core specializations noted above.
 These committees develop rank-based training programs, from new hires to junior engineers and all the way up to veteran leaders, as well as conduct courses and carry out other initiatives.
 We also offer training in specialized areas not represented by these committees, such as analytical technology.

-In 2017, a total of 162 programs and 290 classes were held in these specializations, with 4,466 engineers from Group companies in Japan taking part.
+In 2018, a total of 179 programs were held in these specializations, with 5,192 engineers from Group companies in Japan taking part.

 To motivate employees and enhance skill specialization, Canon Inc. maintains an educational system for rank-based, elective and self-development training.